-The 15 best Pixel cases to protect your Google phone
+The 18 best Google Pixel cases to protect your phone

-Google’s new Pixel phone features an interesting, aluminum design with a 5-inch display and a glass section on the back.
+The Google Pixel phone features an interesting, aluminum design with a 5-inch display and a glass section on the back.
 With snappy performance, a great camera, and Google Assistant onboard, there are plenty of reasons to buy one.
 But these impressive specs also carry a premium price tag, which makes opting for a proper case all the more important.
 Those curved edges could chip or scuff if you drop your new Pixel, and even toughened glass can scratch and crack easily.
-Fortunately for you, we’ve rounded up 15 of our favorite cases for Google’s new offering, many of which are as stylish as they are durable.
+Fortunately for you, we’ve rounded up 18 of the best Google Pixel cases, many of which are as stylish as they are durable.

-More: Google guns for the big boys with the spec-stacked Pixel and Pixel XL
+To get more from your phone, check out some other recommended Google Pixel accessories and master its capabilities with our Google Pixel tips and tricks.

 If you choose to design your own Google Pixel case at Carved, you’ll end up with a truly unique and gorgeous finish for your new phone.
 They combine real wood grain with swirls of colorful resin to create eye-catching patterns.
 The underlying black, plastic shell has all the cut-outs you need for uninterrupted phone use, and there’s a texture on the sides that enhances grip.
 Protection is fairly basic, but these are among the best-looking Pixel cases you can find.